exercism/configlet/README.md

   -m, --mode <mode>            What to do with missing test cases.
 Allowed values: c[hoose], i[nclude], e[xclude] -p, --prob-specs-dir <dir>   Use this `problem-specifications` directory, rather than cloning temporarily -o, --offline                Do not check that the directory specified by `-p, --prob-specs-dir` is up-to-date

+Options for uuid:
+  -n, --num <int>              Number of UUIDs to generate

 Global options:
   -h, --help                   Show this help message and exit